TianleJin/Smart-Document-Digitiser/README.md

 # Smart-Document-Digitiser

-MEAN web application that scans and collects field information from documents.
+MEAN web application that scans and extracts field information from physical documents.

 ## Development server